icon icon icon icon icon icon icon

 More than 9 million people in Ethiopia require humanitarian assistance due to drought, flooding, and displacement.

-About the Crisis in Ethiopia
+About the crisis in Ethiopia

 In Ethiopia, millions of people have been forced to leave their homes as they flee inter-communal violence.
 The humanitarian situation continues to deteriorate in the northern part of Ethiopia, as conflict with the Tigray People’s Liberation Front (TPLF) continues to aggravate food insecurity, generate displacement, and disrupt livelihoods.
 In some areas, ongoing fighting has significantly affected humanitarian activities.